 It turns out that there’s more than one way to brew a non alcoholic beer.

 The best, and really only, way to brew a non alcoholic beer is by…brewing beer.
-Basically there are two base methods to making a beer non alcoholic: alcohol prevention and dealcoholization.
+Basically, there are four main methods for making a beer non alcoholic:

 Dealcoholization